 - Meditate

-- · Practice deep breathing
+- Practice deep breathing

 - Read about something other than the virus

 - Start a digital detox (leave your phone alone for a while)

-- Play a board gameTake a bath

-- · Cuddle your pet

-- Exercise

-5 Seek help.
+- Seek help.

 You know your body and its signs of stress.
 If you are having trouble managing your mental health, contact your healthcare provider and encourage those you love to do the same.